floogulinc/csci3501-sorting-comp/README.md

 ## How do you need to sort the data <a name="sortingRules"></a>

-Sorting is done first by value.
-If two expressions have the same value then the following rules are followed:
+Sorting is done first by numeric value.
+If two expressions represent the same value then the following rules are followed:

 * Decimal expression
 * Mixed fraction